eficode-academy/codeascode/Aarhus-Instructions.md

 ## Outline of the day

 The project is done in groups, and we will pause you all every now and then to give some feedback during the day, and to enable you to share experiences.
-You will have all day to work with the project, and we do not have a definitive "DONE" criteria, so just take you time you need to understand the steps in the build pipeline.
+You will have all day to work with the project, and we do not have a definitive "DONE" criteria, so just take the time you need to understand the steps in the build pipeline.

 The end goal for our development process: